joeljogy/Glassdoor-Feedback-Prediction/README.md

 # Glassdoor-Feedback-Prediction
-To use feedback written on Glassdoor for the company Honeywell and do necessary predictions and analyses to understand if a new review is written, then if it falls as a positive or negative review.
+To use feedback written on Glassdoor for the company Honeywell and do necessary predictions and analyses to understand if a new review that is written falls as a positive or negative review.

 ### Types of analyses done on the data:
 1. On a quarterly basis, categorize the feedbacks/reviews into positive/negative/neutral reviews